borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 - Have a reliable mobile hotspot with a decent data plan from a local SIM card.
 - Know your escape routes!
 Scout the area for potential internet spots like a sprinting gunslinger! 🏃‍♂️

-I've been through countless "return-to-the-stone-age" moments, but with these tricks up my sleeve, I've managed to keep my colleagues waiting for just a few minutes, most of the time.
+I've been through countless "return-to-the-stone-age" moments 🦴, but with these tricks up my sleeve, I've managed to keep my colleagues waiting for just a few minutes, most of the time.

 However, let's be real.
 This stress could be minimized if we embraced the power of asynchronicity, my friends!